15eyk-45Hy/Struct-Utility/README.md

 ## Installation & Quick Setup

-To get started, download the latest `Struct Utility.zip` from the **Releases** section.
+To get started, download the latest `Struct.Utility.zip` from the **Releases** section.
 After that, follow these setup instructions:

 • **1.** Extract the ZIP archive completely.